|

 Preheat oven to 350 degrees.

-Score fat on top of the ham in a crosshatch pattern.
+Score the fat on top of the ham in a crosshatch pattern.
 Put ham on a rack in a large roasting pan.
 Cover ham with parchment paper, then cover the roasting pan with foil tightly.
 Bake for 10-12 minutes per pound, or per your ham’s instructions.

 Melt the butter with fresh thyme then set aside to allow flavors to mingle.

 Discard foil and parchment paper from ham.
-If there is no liquid in the roasting pan, add 1 cup water (liquid will prevent glaze from burning in the pan and will become a delicious pan sauce).
+If there is no liquid in the roasting pan, add 1 cup of water (liquid will prevent the glaze from burning in the pan and will become a delicious pan sauce).
 Brush ham with half of the honey glaze, then bake, uncovered, for 30 minutes.

 Thyme Honey Glazed Ham